Step 1: Position Authorization and Search Committee Approval

 An appropriate response to questions from individual applicants or the public about any aspect of the selection process should be: Selection is a confidential process and therefore I am unable to respond to your question or the recruitment process is treated with confidentiality, so it would be inappropriate for me to answer your question.

 Applicants may inquire about the status of their application packet.
-If this occurs, refer them to HR since HR is able to respond to the applicants questions and review the reason for non-selection based on the information that has been recorded in PageUp.
+If this occurs, refer them to HR since HR is able to respond to the applicants questions and provide the reason for non-selection based on the information that has been recorded in PageUp.

 Confidentiality Requirements for Dean and Department Chair Searches